Frequently Asked Questions

 Application and Participation

-• Students can apply by completing the online application form available on our website.
+• All operations and applications for 2026 have been paused as NeuroPioneers undergoes institutional review.
+Students would apply by completing the online application form available on our website.
 The application includes short questions about interests, goals, and availability.

-• Applications typically open in the spring prior to the summer program cycle.
-Exact dates will be posted on the website.
+• All applications for 2026 have been paused.
+Applications typically open in the spring prior to the summer program cycle.

-• NeuroPioneers Pathway is designed to be accessible and low-cost, with priority given to expanding opportunities for students from underserved communities.
+• NeuroPioneers Pathway is designed to be accessible and free, with priority given to expanding opportunities for students from underserved communities.

-• Students are selected through a holistic review process based on demonstrated interest, curiosity, and commitment to learning.
+• All applications for 2026 have been paused.
+Students are selected through a holistic review process based on demonstrated interest, curiosity, and commitment to learning.
 We aim to build a diverse cohort of engaged and motivated students.

 MENTORSHIP and learning ENVIRONment

-• Sessions are led by trained Duke University undergraduate facilitators and supported by educators and guest speakers with backgrounds in neuroscience, medicine, and public health.
+• All programming for 2026 has been paused, pending institutional review.
+Sessions are led by trained Duke University undergraduate facilitators and supported by educators and guest speakers with backgrounds in neuroscience, medicine, and public health.

 ADDITIONAL QUESTIONS